Olakunle Olusegun

-Olakunle Junior Olusegun (born 23 April 2002) is a Nigerian professional footballer who plays as a right-back for Russian club Pari Nizhny Novgorod on loan from Krasnodar, and the Nigeria national team.
+Olakunle Junior Olusegun (born 23 April 2002) is a Nigerian professional footballer who plays as a right-back for Russian club Rostov and the Nigeria national team.

 Club career

 In August 2021, Olusegun's rights were purchased by Bulgarian club Botev Plovdiv who immediately loaned him to Krasnodar-2 in Russia for the 2021–22 season.

 He made his debut in the Russian Football National League for Krasnodar-2 on 29 August 2021 in a game against Baltika Kaliningrad.

 In April 2022, Olusegun was promoted to the main squad of Krasnodar and made his Russian Premier League debut on 3 April 2022 in a game against Dynamo Moscow.

 On 14 June 2022, Olusegun transferred to FC Krasnodar on a permanent basis and signed a four-year contract with the club.
 On 5 March 2024, Olusegun extended his contract with Krasnodar until 30 June 2028.

 On 23 July 2025, Olusegun was loaned by Pari Nizhny Novgorod.

+On 17 July 2026, Olusegun transferred to Rostov.

 International career

 Olusegun represented Nigeria at the 2019 Africa U-17 Cup of Nations, where he scored a goal against Angola, and at the 2019 FIFA U-17 World Cup, where he scored in their Round of 16 1–3 loss to the Netherlands.

+He made his debut for the senior national team on 6 June 2025 in a friendly against Russia.